-- ✓ provision of an intervention outcome report through online services once the worker has reached their maximum level of durable return to work.
-The report should detail a brief summary of actions taken, the level of duties reached at closure point, and highlight any barriers to the durability of the return to work status. - ✓ a review of the pre-injury employer workplace with the worker and employer to develop a plan to transition the worker to their pre-injury duties
+✓ provision of an intervention outcome report through online services once the worker has reached their maximum level of durable return to work.
+The report should detail a brief summary of actions taken, the level of duties reached at closure point, and highlight any barriers to the durability of the return to work status.

+✓ a review of the pre-injury employer workplace with the worker and employer to develop a plan to transition the worker to their pre-injury duties

-Vocational counselling (WA170A)
+Career transition counselling (WA170A)

-The purpose of vocational counselling is to prepare the worker for career transitioning with a new employer or to different employment with the pre-injury employer.
+The purpose of career transition counselling is to prepare the worker for transitioning to a new employer or to different employment with the pre-injury employer.
+The service is for workers who require additional psychosocial support to transition careers and/or prepare for job placement services.

-Who can deliver a vocational counselling service
+Who can deliver a career transition counselling service

-Return to work consultants - Psychologist,

-Rehabilitation Counsellor, Career Development

-Consultants or Employment Consultants.
+✓ Return to work consultants - Psychologist, Rehabilitation Counsellor, Career Development Consultants or Employment Consultants.

-- Where the return to work goal is different employment with the pre-injury employer or a decision is made to change the goal to different employment with the preinjury employer, or - ✓ where the return to work goal is new employment or a decision is made to change the return to work goal to new employer, and - when the worker requires support to accept career transitioning prior to commencing job placement services or a different role with the pre-injury employer.
+- Where a return to work goal is different employment with the pre-injury employer or a decision is made to change a goal to different employment with the preinjury employer, or - ✓ where a return to work goal is new employment or a decision is made to change a return to work goal to new employer, and - ✓ within the first six weeks after the change in employment goal is decided, and - ✓ when the worker requires support to accept career transitioning prior to commencing job placement services or a different role with the pre-injury employer.

-What is included in a vocational counselling service
+What is included in a career transition counselling service

-The vocational counselling service must be tailored to address the worker's needs when transitioning to new employment.
+The career transition counselling service must be tailored to address the worker's needs when transitioning to new employment.
 It should include:

-- vocational counselling to prepare the worker for career transitioning, and - ✓ provision of a brief report through online services summarising the above.
+- ✓ identification of psychosocial barriers to career transitioning, - ✓ support to develop worker self-management goals to overcome psychosocial barriers, and - ✓ provision of a brief report to the case manager through online services summarising the above.
+The case manager will distribute this report as appropriate.